open-energy-transition/Oh-my-Grid/docs/impact.md

 ## **<div class="tools-header">Who uses OpenStreetMap grid data?</div>**

 How does mapping have an impact?
-When you map towers, substations, powerplants in OpenStreetMap (OSM), you are essentially adding valuable data that is used by many different entities.
-This data has been used by the following list of organisations, which is not exhaustive.
+When you map towers, substations, powerplants in OpenStreetMap, you are essentially adding valuable data that is used by many different entities.
+Below is a curated list of organisations and projects that have had an impact and have used this data.
-!!! info
-    Data such as the _Africa Electricity Grids Explorer_ by the World Bank are often used by other organisations and communities, so the impact of OpenStreetMap data goes even further indirectly!

 **International Energy Agency**  ![IEA logo](images/impact/International-energy-agency-logo.png){width=30px} ???
 "Latin America Energy Outlook Interactive Map"